HavamalMomenty/onyx/INSTALLATION_PLAN.md

     ```
     *   This uses the development-focused Docker Compose file.
     *   The containers will run in the background (`-d`).
+    *   One time i had to re-run this.
+    *   Chech that all 3 containers are running using sudo docker ps

 3. Verify the containers are running:
     ```bash
     sudo docker ps